 How to Cook the Perfect Steak by Chef Charles Knight

-Entrée (French, literally meaning entry or entrance) is one of several savory courses in a Western-style formal meal service.
-Its traditional definition, still used in Europe, Australia, South Africa, New Zealand etc. (indeed, almost everywhere in the world outside of North America) refers to a smaller course that precedes the main course; however, in North America, the disappearance in the early 20th century of a large communal main course such as a roast as a standard part of the meal has led to the term ‘Entrée’ being used to describe the main course itself.
+Entrée (French, means entry or entrance) is one of several savory courses in a Western-style formal meal service.
+Its traditional definition, still used in Europe, Australia, South Africa, New Zealand (indeed, almost everywhere in the world outside of North America) refers to a smaller course that precedes the main course; however, in North America, the disappearance in the early 20th century of a large communal main course such as a roast as a standard part of the meal has led to the term ‘Entrée’ being used to describe the main course itself.

 There are four different techniques of cooking meats the waterless, greaseless way on top of the stove; roasting, sautéing, pan broiling (stove-top grilling), and baking.
 Cooking meats with liquids is referred to braising and marinating.